-- A. Eligibility for Continued Occupancy.
-Residents who meet the following criteria will be eligible for continued occupancy: - 1.
-Qualify as a Family as defined in Section I of this Policy. - 2.
-Meet all LIHTC student household and income requirements - 3.
-Are in full compliance with the resident obligations and responsibilities as described in the Lease.
+A. Eligibility for Continued Occupancy

+Residents who meet the following criteria will be eligible for continued occupancy:

-- 4. Whose family members each have Social Security numbers or have certifications on file indicating they have no Social Security numbers. - 5.
-Who meet HUD standards on citizenship or immigration status. - 6.
-Who are in compliance with the AMHA's eight (8) hour per month community service requirements, if applicable.
+- 1. Qualify as a Family as defined in Section I of this Policy; - 2.
+Meet all LIHTC student household and income requirements; - 3.
+Are in full compliance with the resident obligations and responsibilities as described in the Lease; - 4.
+Whose family members each have Social Security numbers or have certifications on file indicating they have no Social Security numbers; - 5.
+Who meet HUD standards on citizenship or immigration status;